Quick Summary

 In cinematic portrayals, Malika-i-Jahan was depicted by Aditi Rao Hydari in Sanjay Leela Bhansali’s movie “Padmaavat” (2018), where she is known as Mehrunisa.

 Alauddin Khilji’s reign (1296–1316) was defined by domestic consolidation and military expansion, facing significant challenges from external forces like the Mongols and Rajputs.
-These two powerful adversaries posed serious threats to his authority, though he managed to defend his kingdom successfully.
+Though he successfully defended his kingdom, these two powerful adversaries threatened his authority.

 The Mongols, known for their fearsome invasions across Asia, posed a critical danger to the Delhi Sultanate.
 In response, Alauddin implemented defensive measures, including fortifications, and successfully repelled multiple Mongol invasions.
-Despite their relentless attempts, the Mongols failed to breach his empire’s borders.
+The Mongols failed to breach their empire’s borders despite their relentless attempts.

 Alauddin Khilji’s expansion efforts also brought him into conflict with the Rajputs in the southern regions.
 His attempts to annex Rajput territories were met with fierce resistance.
 The Siege of Chittorgarh was a defining event that showcased the Rajputs’ strength and resilience.
 Though Alauddin achieved some victories, the opposition from the Rajputs highlighted the difficulties of maintaining control over these territories.